Financial management model: 12 indicators, formulas and thresholds

 BFR monitoring#

 The working capital requirement is the cash flow gap generated by the operating cycle.
-Customer deadlines, supplier deadlines, stock level: each WCR variable has a direct impact on available cash.
-Financial management must follow the WCR at least as closely as the result.
+It is calculated by management convention, since no French text defines it: inventories + trade receivables - trade payables.
+Customer payment terms, supplier payment terms and stock levels each have a direct impact on available cash.
+Financial management must follow the WCR at least as closely as the result, and quantify it before committing to growth (working capital and cash simulator).

 Reading the financing structure#